sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 (Http, Dio, Simulator) x

-('Update from User', 'Update from Server') x
+('Enter string', 'Update from User', 'Update from Server') x

 (Screen rotation, App relaunch, App upgrade, App removal then reinstall)

 It has been tested on Android devices (both physical and emulator ones).

 It has been tested on iOS Simulators.

+### Automated testing
+The following tests have been created:
+- Unit tests
+- Widget tests
+- Integration tests

+The source code has been slightly modified to accommodate these tests.